 Examples of “added fiber” products:

-- Pulp-free Orange Juice with added fiber (So, you remove fibrous pulp and then ADD back in fiber???)
+- High fiber yet pulp-free orange juice (So, you remove fibrous pulp and then ADD back in fiber???
+Good.
+Gravy.)

 - Fiber snack bars

 - High fiber Pop Tarts

 - High fiber sweeteners (Yes, this stupid crap actually exists… Pardon my Irish)

 For those of you who have eaten any of these, let me ask you a question: Did you experience horrible, debilitating gas after eating them?

-Well, if the room-clearing gas isn’t enough to get you to stop eating these products, the horrible secret behind them that I’m about to reveal hopefully will.
+Well, if the room-clearing gas isn’t enough to get you to stop eating these products, the horrible secret behind them hopefully will.

-The FDA’s definition of what can be called fiber is lengthy and confusing, so I’ll sum it up in two sentences:
+The FDA’s legal definition for fiber is lengthy and confusing, so I’ll sum it up in two sentences:

 - An insoluble or soluble non-digestible carbohydrate from plants

 - A synthetic non-digestible carbohydrate material

-It’s the #2 (haha, #2) definition that a lot of companies exploit like an elephant at a circus.
+It’s the #2 definition that companies love to exploit like a poor elephant at the circus.

 In an effort to hop on the fiber-craze, save money, and keep your products smooth and silky, companies decided to do something suuuuper sneaky.
 They chemically altered starches (a type of carbohydrate) so that they aren’t digestible by the human body.